- How does the College look after the welfare of its students?

 - What type of restuarants are there in York?

 For a small city York has an excellent independent restaurant scene!
-As well as finding a number chain restaurants, there are independent restaurants and cafes to suit all tastes and budgets.
-We have a list of places we personally recommend but a great place to start is also “The Good Food Guide” and “Indie York”Read More
+As well as a number of large chain restaurants, there are independent restaurants and cafes to suit all tastes and budgets.
+We have a list of places we personally recommend but a great place to start is also “The Good Food Guide” and “Indie…Read More

 - Will I have to share a room?

 Student’s under 18 may be required to share a room with a student from a different lanaguage group.

 - How long will it take to get from my Homestay to the College?

 All our Homestay Accomodation is within 3km of the College, and many are within walking distance.Read More

 - How much will it cost to get from my Homestay accommodation to the College?

 Bus passes are included for students on homestay extra.
 For other students, the prices for First buses in York are as follows: FirstDay £4.40, FirstWeek £17.00 and FirstMonth £50.00 (Prices for other companies in York may vary).Read More